hoffjager/databases/README.md

 	* #2: Rocket League: 260
 	* #3: Borderlands 3: 241
 	* #4: Yakuza 0: 198
-	* #5: Disney Dreamlight Valley: 185
+	* #5: Disney Dreamlight Valley: 194
 	* #6: Yakuza Kiwami 2: 174
 	* #7: Grand Theft Auto V: 170
 	* #8: Crash Team Racing Nitro-Fueled: 168
 	* #9: Saints Row The Third: 155
 	* #10: Like a Dragon Infinite Wealth: 154

-A total of 1,979 hours were spent playing the Top 10 games in the video game collection.
+A total of 1,988 hours were spent on the Top 10 games in the video game collection.
-The Top 10 accounts for 12% (1,979/16,378) of the total hours played in the collection.
+The Top 10 accounts for 12% (1988/16626) of the total hours played in the collection.
 The following ranking system is in place in the finances_all-time.xlsx file:

 	* Bracket: Hours
 	* The Top 100:
 	* Gold Tier: Top 10; 154 - 274
-	* Silver Tier: 11th - 55th; 66 - 153
+	* Silver Tier: 11th - 55th; 67 - 153
-	* Bronze Tier: 56th - 100th; 46 - 65
+	* Bronze Tier: 56th - 100th; 46 - 66
 	* Class I
 	* 101st - 400th; 9 - 45
 	* Class II